Popular College Application Essay Prompts and Topics

 Prompt 20 - Tell us about a turning point in your life.

 Think of a turning point in your life.
-You can talk about an experience such as a job or an extracurricular activity.
+For example, you can talk about an experience such as a job or an extracurricular activity.
 Also, explain what you have learned from it.

 Prompt 21 - Write about a time when you questioned a belief.
 Also, discuss how you have to be brave and stand up for what you have believed in.

 Here, you should talk about an important belief or idea that you have.
-Write your essay about one experience, take a stance, and defend it.
+Then, write your essay about one experience, take a stance, and defend it.

 Prompt 22 - Discuss something that makes you angry.